After training at London's Central School, I made my professional debut in a 1962

 production of A MIDSUMMER NIGHT'S DREAM at the Royal Court Theatre.
 Following a tour of

-BILLY LIAR and rep in Dundee, I made my West End debut at the Haymarket, in N.C.
+BILLY LIAR and rep in Dundee, She made my West End debut at the Haymarket, in N.C.

 to join The National Theatre for its inaugural season at the